learnbyexample/100_page_python_intro/exercises/Exercises.md

     True
     ```

-* Read the documentation and implement these formatting examples with equivalent `str` methods.
+* Read the documentation and implement these formatting examples with the equivalent `str` methods.

     ```ruby
     >>> fruit = 'apple'